 Get a Learner Permit in Tennessee

-Under Tennessee's Graduated Driver License (GDL) program, you're eligible to begin driving at 15.
+Under Tennessee's Graduated Driver License (GDL) program, you're eligible to begin driving at 15 years old.
 But before grabbing the car keys, you must first obtain a learner's permit.
 Teens eighteen and older are exempt from the GDL process.

 A) Ace a Few DMV Practice Permit Tests